 Intuitively, this seems quite unlikely.
-Christianity is based on faith (i.e., belief in the absence of evidence), and we know faith is inherently irrational.
+Christianity is based on faith (i.e., belief in the absence of evidence), and we know that faith is inherently irrational.
 But could someone arrive at Christianity with no faith whatsoever?
-Is it at least possible to imagine a Christianity without any sort of faith?
+Is it at least possible to imagine a Christianity existing without any sort of faith?

 I'm not sure.
 I have a very difficult time imagining what it would look like or how someone would reach god conclusions without faith, but I'm not ready to say it is categorically impossible.
 What do you think?